-MEDIA RESOURCE CENTER / LIBRARY
+MEDIA RESOURCE CENTER

-The Media Resource Center / Library is open during business hours and provides the following educational support:
+The Media Resource Center is open during business hours and provides the following educational support:

-- 1) Computer resources and workstations. - 2) Electronic prep ware, study guides and resources are available. - 3) Wi-Fi is available to students throughout the facilities. - 4) Periodicals are available (in the student lounge area). - 5) Faculty and students' requests for materials are given careful consideration for acquisition.
+- 1) Computer resources and workstations. - 2) Electronic prepware, study guides, and resources are available. - 3) Wi-Fi is available to students throughout the facility. - 4) Periodicals are available (in the student lounge area). - 5) Faculty and students' requests for materials are given careful consideration for acquisition.